-In fact some of the more serious ankle sprains we see occur in general life.
-Many involve imbibing alcohol based beverages.
+Some of the more serious ankle sprains we see occur in general life.
+Many occur after consuming alcoholic beverages.
 Some simply occur missing the pavement crossing the road.
 In sports they account for 14% of all injury and the ankle is the second most injured body part after the knee.

-But what do you need know about it?
-Here we combine our clinical experience from the last 16 years together with the latest research to give you a comprehensive practical guide for everything you need to know about ankle sprains.
+Interesting.
+But what do you need know about your ankle sprain?
+Here we combine our clinical physiotherapy experience with the latest research to give you a comprehensive practical guide to everything you need to know about ankle sprains.
 What they are.
-How to get over them and how to avoid or deal with any complications
+How to get over them.
+How to deal with any complications.
+And what we do with them here at Brighton Physiotherapy & Sports Therapy.

 What Is An Ankle Sprain?